Geometry of transcendental singularities of complex analytic functions and vector fields: Holomorphic families and sporadic examples

 On the other hand, the asymptotic paths

-\centerline{ $\{ \beta_{k} (\tau)=\tau + i (2k+1)\pi \ \vert \ k\in\ZZ \}$, for $\tau\geq 0$ }
+\centerline{ $\{ \beta_{k} ({\tt t} )= {\tt t} + i (2k+1)\pi \ \vert \ k\in\ZZ \}$, \ \ \ for ${\tt t} \geq 0$ }

 have the asymptotic value $\infty\in\CW_t$, in accordance with \cite{Herring}, statement (8).
-Note that $\infty$ is a non isolated asymptotic value.
-The asymptotic paths $\{\beta_k\}$ correspond to neighborhoods $U_{\infty,k}(\rho)$ that can be made disjoint from the neighborhoods of other singularities of $\Psi^{-1}_X$, thus these transcendental singularities are separate.
-Hence by Theorem \ref{teo-logaritmicas-separada}, they are also logarithmic\footnote{ Alternatively, note that for small enough $\rho>0$, each neighborhood $U_{\infty,k}(\rho)$ is an elliptic tract, hence by Proposition \ref{sing-log-hyper-elipt}, $U_{\infty,k}$ is logarithmic. } singularities of $\Psi^{-1}_X$.
-It follows that the neighborhoods $U_{\infty,k}(\rho)$ are elliptic tracts over $\infty$.
+Note that $\infty$ is a nonisolated asymptotic value.
+The asymptotic paths $\{\beta_k\}$ correspond to neighbourhoods $U_{\infty,k}(\rho)$ that, for $\rho>0$ sufficiently small, are disjoint from the neighbourhoods of other singularities of $\Psi^{-1}_X$; thus these transcendental singularities are separate.
+Hence, by Theorem \ref{teo-logaritmicas-separada}, they are also logarithmic singularities of $\Psi^{-1}_X$.

 From statements (9) and (10) of \cite{Herring}, $\infty\in\CW_t$ is an asymptotic value for a\-symptotic paths arriving to $\infty\in\CW_t$ in an angular sector of angle $2\pi$ that avoids the positive real line.
 We shall denote by $U_{\infty, -}$ the corresponding singularity.
-For $\rho>0$, each neighborhood $U_{\infty,-}(\rho)$ contains an infinite number of neighborhoods $U_{a_k}(\rho)$ and $U_{\infty,k}(\rho)$, hence the singularity $U_{\infty,-}$ is non separate, thus direct non logarithmic.
+For $\rho>0$, each neighbourhood $U_{\infty,-}(\rho)$ contains an infinite number of neighbourhoods $U_{a_k}(\rho)$ and $U_{\infty,k}(\rho)$, hence the singularity $U_{\infty,-}$ is nonseparate, thus direct nonlogarithmic.
 See Figure \ref{figExpExp}.

 \end{example}